-Response (Please seek to limit the response to 500 words or less)
+Response (Please seek to limit the response to 500 words or less) Historical experience with intervention among hospital and RAE:

 The hospital or any affiliated community partner, such as the RAE, does not have any experience with the intervention as the collaborative discharge planning process does not currently exist.
 However, the RAE has provided the following prior experience with this target population, and based on this experience, it will support the success of our future initiative.
 Colorado Access (COA) receives CORHIO ADT feeds as well as periodic contacts from hospitals.
 This information allows COA to risk stratify to target interventions for those members who have complex medical issues.
 The COA care management team provides members transitioning from hospital settings to lower levels of care with appropriate transitions of care intervention, including, but not limited to: